Tone River: History

 The Tone River was once known for its uncontrollable nature, and its route changed whenever floods occurred.
 It is hard to trace its ancient route, but it originally flowed into Tokyo Bay along the route of the present-day Edo River, and tributaries like the Watarase and Kinu had independent river systems.
 For the sake of water transportation and flood control, extensive construction began in the 17th century during the Tokugawa shogunate, when the Kantō region became the political center of Japan.
 The course of the river was significantly changed, and the present route of the river was determined during the Meiji period, with the assistance of Dutch civil engineer Anthonie Rouwenhorst Mulder.
 Its vast watershed is thus largely artificial.

 Two ships of the Imperial Japanese Navy were named after the river, one of World War I vintage and another from World War II, the lead ship of its class.
+A third modern ship currently in service with the Japan Maritime Self-Defense Force is also named after the river.